volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

   In this method, all values are stored in the bucket array itself.

-  When a new value is about to be inserted, we examine the buckets, until a free slot is found.
+  When a new value is to be inserted, the buckets are examined until a free slot is found.

-  The name "Open Addressing" refers to the fact that the location of a value is not determined by its hash value.
+  The name "Open Addressing" refers to the fact that the storage location of a value is not determined by its Hash Value.

 ![Open Addressing (From Wikipedia)](/img/screenshot-2021-06-19-at-01.37.18.png "Open Addressing (From Wikipedia)")

-In the above picture, "Ted Baker" has a unique hash, even though collided with "Sandra Dee" that has previously collided with "John Smith".
+In the above picture, "Ted Baker" has a unique hash, although it has collided with "Sandra Dee", which previously collided with "John Smith".

-While Separate Chaining and Open Addressing are great ways to handle collisions, they have a drawback - the number of stored entries cannot exceed the size of the Hash Table.
+While Separate Chaining and Open Addressing are great ways to deal with collisions, they have a drawback - the number of stored entries cannot exceed the size of Hash Table.

-Even with good Hash Functions, their performance decreases when the Load Factor goes beyond **0.7**.
+Even with good Hash Functions, their performance degrades when Load Factor goes beyond **0.7**.

-> **Load Factor** is a value that represents the current load of the Hash Table.
+> **Load Factor** is a value representing the current load of the Hash Table.
 >
 > It is calculated by dividing the current number of entries (**n**) by the size of the table (**s**) - **n / s**.

-Therefore, in many cases, these restrictions force to use the Dynamic Resizing, with all its costs.
+Therefore, in many cases, these constraints force us to use Dynamic Resizing, with all its costs.

 * **Dynamic Resizing**

-  In this method, we set a limit (Load Factor) and when inserting new value makes us to exceed it, we double Hash Table in size and copy all elements from the old Hash Table to the new one.
+  In this method, we set a limit (Load Factor) and if we exceed it by inserting a new value, we double the size of Hash Table and copy all the elements from the old Hash Table to the new one.

 ## Hash Table Time Complexity

-The complexity table in Big O Notation (taken from [Wikipedia](https://en.wikipedia.org/wiki/Hash_table)):
+The complexity table in Big O notation (taken from [Wikipedia](https://en.wikipedia.org/wiki/Hash_table)):

 ![Hash Table Time Complexity](/img/screenshot-2021-06-19-at-01.41.11.png "Hash Table Time Complexity")

 Obviously, the Hash Table is a very efficient Data Structure.

-On average, they are **O(1)**, however they suffer from **O(n)** worst case complexity due to the following reasons:
+On average they are **O(1)**, however they suffer from **O(n)** worst case complexity for the following reasons:

 * Too many elements are hashed under the same key